debops/debops/INSTALL.rst

   On older Debian releases, you should consider installing Ansible by creating a ``.deb`` package from the official :command:`git` repository sources.
-You can find a :command:`bootstrap-ansible.sh` script which can do this for you automatically in the :ref:`debops.debops` Ansible role.
+You can find a :command:`bootstrap-ansible` script which can do this for you automatically in the :ref:`debops.ansible` Ansible role :file:`files/` subdirectory.

 macOS
   The ``debops`` Python package which contains scripts and modules used by the